johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 #### FLAVA

 <p align="justify">
-- motivation: contrastive methods like CLIP aren't easy usable on multimodal problems that require dealing with both modalities at the same time. models that rely on early fusion and shared self-attetion across modalities often perform very bad on vision-only or language-only tasks
-- goal: create a single "foundation" model that is good at vision tasks, language tasks and cross- and multi-modal tasks
-- FLAVA consists of three models, an image encoder, a text encoder and a multimodal encoder that takes as input the encoded image and text and integrates their represenations for multimodal reasoning
+Contrastive methods like CLIP aren't easy usable on multimodal problems that require dealing with both modalities at the same time.
+Many of the more recent models that rely on early fusion and shared self-attention across modalities often perform very bad on vision-only or language-only tasks.
+The goal of the authors was to create a single "foundation" model that is good at vision tasks, language tasks and cross- and multi-modal tasks.
+FLAVA consists of three models, an image encoder, a text encoder and a multimodal encoder that takes as input the encoded image and text and integrates their represenations for multimodal reasoning.

 - image encoder: ViT-B/16 with a fixed image size, outputs is a list of hidden state vectors $\{h_{I}\}$, each corresponding to an image patch + classification token $h_{CLS,I}$
-- text encoder: tokenize + embed + transformer -> hidden state vector $\{h_{T}\}$ + text classification token $h_{CLS,T}$
+- text encoder: tokenize + embed + transformer -> hidden state vector $\{h_{T}\}$ + text classification token $h_{CLS,T}$, same architecture as vision part ViT-B/16
-- training process: joint pretraining on both unimodal and multimodal data while encompassing cross-modal alignment objectives and multimodal fusion objectives
-- training data is openly available
+- multimodal encoder: transformer to fuse image and text hidden states; with learned linear projections over each hidden state vector
 </p>

 {{< figure align=center alt="Overview of the FLAVA model architecture" src="/imgs/vlms/flava_overview.png" width=100% caption="Figure 6.
 Overview of the FLAVA model architecture [5]">}}

 <p align="justify">

+- training process: joint pretraining on both unimodal and multimodal data while encompassing cross-modal alignment objectives and multimodal fusion objectives
+- training data is openly available

 - validation of FLAVA on 35 tasks across vision, NLP and multimodal domains
 </p>

 #### MaskVLM